WhisperRT -- Turning Whisper into a Causal Streaming Model: Abstract

 \section{Abstract}

 Automatic Speech Recognition (ASR) has seen remarkable progress, with models like OpenAI Whisper and NVIDIA Canary achieving state-of-the-art (SOTA) performance in offline transcription.
 However, these models are not designed for streaming (online or real-time) transcription, due to limitations in their architecture and training methodology.
-We propose a method to turn the transformer encoder-decoder model into a low-latency streaming model that is careless about future context.
-We present an analysis explaining why it is not straightforward to convert an encoder-decoder transformer to a low-latency streaming model.
-Our proposed method modifies the existing (non-causal) encoder to a causal encoder by fine-tuning both the encoder and decoder using Low-Rank Adaptation (LoRA) and a weakly aligned dataset.
-We then propose an updated inference mechanism that utilizes the fine-tune causal encoder and decoder to yield greedy and beam-search decoding, and is shown to be locally optimal.
+We propose a method to turn the transformer encoder-decoder model into a low-latency streaming model.

+The encoder is made causal to process audio incrementally, while the decoder conditions on partial encoder states to generate tokens aligned with the available temporal context.
+This requires explicit synchronization between encoded input frames and token emissions.
+Since tokens are produced only after sufficient acoustic evidence is observed, an inherent latency arises, necessitating fine-tuning of the encoder–decoder alignment mechanism.
+We propose an updated inference mechanism that utilizes the fine-tuned causal encoder and decoder to yield greedy and beam-search decoding, and is shown to be locally optimal.

 Experiments on low-latency chunk sizes (less than 300 msec) show that our fine-tuned model outperforms existing non-fine-tuned streaming approaches in most cases, while using a lower complexity.
-Additionally, we observe that our training process yields better alignment, enabling a simple method for extracting word-level timestamps.
 We release our training and inference code, along with the fine-tuned models, to support further research and development in streaming ASR.